SLATE REPAIR

 What is slate, after all?

-Slate is extremely fine-grained mudstone—fine because sedimented in a deep-marine environment, in which current levels are extremely low and grain size proportionally small—that has been subjected to low-grade regional metamorphism (mountain building) and compression.
-Fossils still survive in slate, unlike in higher-grade metamorphic rocks; yet the tectonic pressures are enough to recrystallize and realign flakes of ‘platy minerals’ (mica, clay, etc.) along parallel planes, from their original randomly jumbled orientations in the mudstone, creating what is called ‘foliation.’
+In all slates, the tectonic pressures are enough to recrystallize and realign the flakes of ‘platy minerals’ (mica, clay, etc.) along parallel planes, from their original randomly jumbled sedimentary orientations, creating metamorphic ‘foliation.’
 As Wikipedia reports, “[slate] is the finest-grained foliated metamorphic rock. . . .
 The foliation in slate, called ‘slaty cleavage,’ is caused by strong compression in which fine-grained clay forms flakes to regrow in planes perpendicular to the compression.”
 These planes, which split into flat surfaces, reflect the regularity and geometry of tectonic forces interacting with the regularity and geometry of clay mineral chemistry; they are not to be confused with layers of sedimentary bedding.

 RECENT WORK